maximilien/ragme-io/docs/CONTRIBUTING.md

   * What's the name and version of the OS you're using?
   * Are you running RagMe AI in a virtual machine?
   * What are your environment variables?
   * Which vector database are you using?
-(Weaviate, Milvus, etc.)
+(Milvus, Weaviate, etc.)
+  * Are you using the new frontend or legacy UI?

 ### Suggesting Enhancements